lx324310/mkg-minsoc/README.md

 ![image](https://github.com/lx324310/mkg-minsoc/blob/master/doc/mkg-minsoc0.png)

-As the image show,Mkg-minsoc0 top is consist with:
+Mkg-minsoc0 top is consist with:
 1、clkgen offer a system clock

 2、OR1200_top(contains openriscv2(CPU),cache,mmu,store buffer,wishbone interface unit(BIU) and so on,the purple parts are not prerequisite for OR1200_top)

-3、whibone arbiter
+3、whibone arbiter(simple arbiter with high 8 bit of wishbone address to decide which periperat to visit)

 4、wb_ram(on_chip ram acts as memory)